MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/prepare-your-o365-tenant.md

 ## Enable custom Teams apps and turn on custom app uploading

 > [!IMPORTANT]
-> If you have installed an instant sandbox or a configurable sandbox with the Teams sample data pack, you can skip the steps to enable sideloading.
+> If you've set up a Microsoft 365 Developer Program instant sandbox or a configurable sandbox with the Teams sample data pack, you can skip the steps to enable sideloading.
 The **Upload custom apps** setting is enabled by default in the Teams sample data pack.

 To turn on the custom app uploading or sideloading for your developer tenant: